 CHAPTER 5.
-DESIGN
+Design

-"The creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
+"The creation of high quality beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve.
 Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.
 Being clear about design expectations, and how these will be tested, is essential for achieving this."
-38